 Japan-Australia Ministerial Economic Dialogue

-- HE Mr Kajiyama Hiroshi, Minister of Economy, Trade and Industry
+- HE Mr Nishimura Yasutoshi, Minister of Economy, Trade and Industry

-Ministers highlighted the success of the Japan-Australia Economic Partnership Agreement (JAEPA) in deepening bilateral economic relations, and the importance of its full implementation.
+Ministers recognised the Japan-Australia Economic Partnership Agreement (JAEPA) as a central pillar of the bilateral relationship, and the importance of its full implementation.

-Ministers reaffirmed the importance of working together as co-convenors of the ongoing E-commerce Joint Statement Initiative negotiations towards achieving substantial progress by the 12th WTO Ministerial Conference.
+Ministers agreed to ongoing cooperation on new rulemaking efforts, particularly as co-convenors of the WTO Joint Statement Initiative (JSI) on Electronic Commerce and reaffirm their commitment to the timely conclusion of the negotiations.
 They discussed the need to work with regional partners to unite in opposition to digital protectionism and facilitate Data Free Flow with Trust, which will harness the opportunities of the digital economy.

-Ministers welcomed the warm and productive discussions at the Ministerial Economic Dialogue, and looked forward to opportunities to further deepen the bilateral economic relationship, and tackle global and regional issues together based on their close friendship.
+Ministers welcomed the opportunity to hold in person discussions at the Ministerial Economic Dialogue, and looked forward to working together to further deepen the bilateral economic relationship, to help protect the stability, security, and prosperity of the Indo-Pacific region.

 - DFAT Media Liaison: (02) 6261 1555